What Is the Cheapest Inground Swimming Pool?

 Happy swimming!

-*Editor's note: River Pools is a brand of inground fiberglass pools.
-While our expertise is in fiberglass pools, the collective years of experience of our team spans manufacturing, project design, installation, and pool service.
-We are also a part of a network of inground pool experts from all over the country, with extensive knowledge in manufacturing, project design, installation, and pool service.
-We often tap into this collective knowledge base and share information freely with homeowners like you who are considering installing a swimming pool in your backyard.
+Editor's note: This article was originally written by Jason Hughes and was updated on October 16 2023, with current information.
+River Pools is a brand of inground fiberglass pools produced in a manufacturing facility in Fortville, IN.
+While our expertise is in manufacturing fiberglass pools, we have access to a network of installers with expertise relating to project design, installation, and pool service.
+We often tap into this knowledge base and share information freely with homeowners, just like you, considering installing a swimming pool in your backyard.